Are you looking for some Esperanza Rising Teaching Ideas? This post includes a character trait activity as well as novel

-This is a great way to help students remember the large number of characters while they practice an important skill.
+This is a great way to help students remember a large number of characters while they practice an important skill.

 Ten Interesting Facts . . .
 The Great Depression

 The novel takes place during the Great Depression.
 In my Ten Interesting Facts Series, I created a page on The Great Depression.
 Reading about the price of goods is a fun way to teach students to better understand tables.
 The nonfiction companion piece is also a great way to teach close reading.
 Some facts are hard to believe.
 For example, doctors only made $3172 a year.